-Triggers come and sad, anxious days will occur.
-But just as the delicate bird sings his song amongst the wintry frost, I choose to believe I will see the goodness of the Lord IN the now.
+Triggers come, and sad, anxious days will occur.
+But just as the delicate bird sings a song amongst the wintry frost, I choose to believe in the goodness of the Lord right now.

 Reminders of past victories and present grace.